How to Get Electrolytes: A Guide to Oral Rehydration

 To treat severe dehydration, healthcare providers may give you intravenous fluids — an infusion of calcium chloride, serum magnesium, and serum potassium — which will be administered in the hospital via a central line.

 Doctors also use IV lines for calcium replacement, magnesium replacement, and potassium replacement, depending on the electrolyte deficiency that caused your severe dehydration.
-Drinking an oral rehydration solution at the first sign of dehydration may help keep you out of the hospital and restore electrolytes without the need for these more invasive interventions.
+Drinking an oral rehydration solution at the first sign of dehydration may help keep you out of the hospital.

 The Best Way to Get Electrolytes